solenn-tl/ontologie-peuplement/requetes/3_BUILD_KG.md

 }
 ```
 ### 4.2 Create changes and events relative to property account changes
-Now, we want to search for the events relative to plot transfert to one property account to another one without split event.
+Now, we want to search for the events related to a plot transfert to one property account to another one without split event.

 *NB : In further steps, we will qualify in further details those changes that also might be a taxpayer change.*